Barrett (album): Side two

-"Gigolo Aunt" was performed by Barrett for Top Gear in 1970.
-For Barrett's only solo performance, at the Kensington Olympia in 1970, he played four songs, one of them being "Gigolo Aunt".
+"Gigolo Aunt" was performed by Barrett for Top Gear in 1970, and issued on The Peel Session EP.
+In Barrett's only solo performance, at the Kensington Olympia in 1970, he played four songs, one of them being "Gigolo Aunt".

 "Waving My Arms in the Air" contains an echo of "Octopus" ("Waving my arms in the air / Pressing my feet to the ground").
 The lyrics refer to a hard-learned experience.
 The song features a childlike section ("No care / No no").
 The song segues into "I Never Lied to You" with the aid of Wright's organ.

 "I Never Lied to You" is the final of three songs on the album which lyrics point to anguish ("It's been so hard to bear with you not there").

 "Wined and Dined" dated from Barrett's Cambridge days, and is about the relationship between Barrett and his then-girlfriend, Gayla Pinion, a model from Cambridge.
 The song reflects on about Mediterranean evenings ("Musk winds blow"), and hauntings of Barrett's childhood ("Chalk underfoot / Light ash of blue") evoked during a summer party he didn't want to leave.
 Dave Gilmour added a sinuous sliding lead over Barrett's vocals.

 "Wolfpack" had been mentioned by Barrett in an interview, he said the song was one of favourites, out of all his material.

 "Effervescing Elephant" was pastiche of the verse form of Hilaire Belloc's Cautionary Tales for Children.
 In contrast to "Dominoes", "It Is Obvious", "Rats", "Waving My Arms in the Air", and "Wolfpack" previously mentioning one or two animals, "Effervescing Elephant" contains references to a whole jungle full of animals.
 Barrett performed the song for Top Gear in 1970.
-For Barrett's only solo performance, at the Kensington Olympia in 1970, he played four songs, one of them being "Effervescing Elephant".
+In Barrett's only solo performance, at the Kensington Olympia in 1970, he played four songs, one of them being "Effervescing Elephant".